 What nights are games played?

-Games will be played primarily Sunday evenings at St Louis Park, Breck, Richfield, and Highland.
-Teams will likely have one game on another night to avoid holidays.
-Each level will play games at each arena.
+Games will be played primarily Sunday evenings at St Louis Park and Richfield.
+One game will be on a Tuesday or Wednesday evening to avoid Memorial Day weekend.
+Each level will play games at different arena each week, location is not dependent on the skill level.
 Convenient start times between 6:00PM and 9:30PM.

 Is fighting/rough play allowed in AHA?

 AHA is a non-checking league.
 Fighting is strictly prohibited.
 AHA promotes a safe environment for adults to play hockey and does not condone rough play.
 Players that fight or get excessive penalty minutes are suspended.
 Refer to the AHA Rules Addendum for more information.